Numbingbird/Upwall-demo/README.md

 # Upwall-demo
-Code samples and demo reels for Upwall
+Code samples and demo reels for Upwall.
+The playable demo is in Playable Demo/Upwall.exe

 This is an indefinitely suspended, half-finished Unity game.
 It was about climbing upwards using only a grappling hook for movement.